 Inverter capacity is a critical part of the offgrid design.
-Their size will limit what appliances you can run and/or how many you can run simultaneously.
+Their size will limit what appliances you can run and/or how many you can run simultaneously, and how much energy you can harvest from your solar panels.

 During the day, you need to be generating sufficient power to run your house and charge your batteries, but on bad solar days, you might need to draw power both from your solar panels and your batteries.